dchen327/pingmote/README.md

 - Fix mac stuff (GUIs are super weird on mac)
 - Record a new demo vid (with favorites bar)
 - Better ordering of emotes (categorization, etc.)
+- Separate gifs and statics?
 - Simplify the process for adding new emotes
-- Gif resizing?
+- Gif resizing? (idk PIL isn't very good for this)
-- Ensure gif thumbnail isn't blank
+- Ensure gif thumbnail isn't blank (not fully sure how to do this)
 - Search emotes by keyword (would require files to be named, since most of my files now are just a bunch of numbers)

 # Reasons you should still buy Discord Nitro